nikkNizz/Drawish/README.md

 To save in jpg, ico or bmp format, enter the extension to the file name in the save window.
 You can directly save the image to **PDF** from the "File->To PDF" menu.
 PDFs are saved in "<user>/Drawish_Data" folder.
-For base64 format, see previous chapter.
+For base64 format, see "Camera" chapter.

 #### Features
 Here are some of Drawish's unique features (The most common functions are omitted):